Updated on May 3, 2021

 Unfortunately, the new network is not available everywhere – yet.
 There aren’t exact timelines for when cities will get 5G Ultra Wideband because engineers are still building the networks in those cities, but providers are moving quickly.

-Verizon 5G Ultra Wideband is currently available on 5G-ready mobile devices in 10+ cities, including:
+Verizon 5G Ultra Wideband is currently available on compatible devices in many cities, including:

 In addition to these cities, Verizon has partnered with the NFL to bring 5G Ultra Wideband to 13 stadiums around the country, including: